 Based on their situations, growth can have different definitions for startups.
 Here it means focusing on advancing to a visibly higher-level.
-For example, if you have a working prototype, move to launch, if you’ve launched then move to market, and if you’ve started marketing work on improving sales.
+For example, if you have a working prototype, start focusing on the launch; if you’ve launched then move to market; and if you’ve started marketing work on improving sales.

 Meet new people and make the most out of those meetings.
 Find investors and if you fail to meet one try networking through your contacts.

 Even when you have the greatest product in the market, don’t expect customers to blindly come to you to buy it.
 Without a plan of how you’re going to put your product in front of your customers, you have nothing to bank on.